consumerio/old-consumernotebook-blog/posts/2012-02-23-must-have-python-programming-books.rst

 These are my go-to references as a professional software developer.
 I have both PDF and paper versions of them.
 They provide answers to sophisticated questions, and make great reading on long trips.

 There are a lot more Python books then what I've listed here.
-There are books on Web Development,  Check out the growing compilation of Python books I've assembled at `The Complete List of Python Programming books`_.
+There are books on web development, fancy algorithms, and much more.
+Please check out the growing compilation of Python books I've assembled at `The Complete List of Python Programming books`_.
 If something isn't here, contact me on Twitter_ and let me know!

 .. _`Python books for beginners`: http://consumernotebook.com/grids/pydanny/python-books-for-beginners/